 His invention was a sound receiver and amplifier that could be placed between the debris to hear sighs, cries, or any noise that could evidence the presence of survivors.

-Just the time to introduce ourselves and we were already driving in the direction of the most severely hit area: in Lioni the roads were cracked, the railway station’s building collapsed, and the rails were crowded with freight wagons used to host the homeless.
+Just the time to introduce ourselves, and we were already driving in the direction of the most severely hit area: in Lioni, the roads were cracked, the railway station’s building collapsed, and the rails were crowded with freight wagons used to host the homeless.
 The Town Hall was also destroyed.

-In Bisaccia, a great amount of the old buildings were destroyed but also the modern hospital collapsed in a vertical shift: therefore the collapsed floors were piled up and among them were the beds, crushed by the debris.
+In Bisaccia, a great amount of the old buildings were destroyed, but also the modern hospital collapsed in a vertical shift: therefore, the collapsed floors were piled up and among them were the beds, crushed by the debris.
 The rescuers had to work with the oxyhydrogen flame to create a path and reach the corpses.
 The smell all around was unbearable.

 In Teora the coffins were piled up at the edge of the road, ready to be filled.

-Sant’ Angelo Dei Lombardi was almost destroyed and an emergency hospital had been installed in the football stadium.
+Sant’ Angelo Dei Lombardi was almost destroyed, and an emergency hospital had been installed in the football stadium.

 But we saw the real, absolute destruction once we arrived in Conza della Campania: there were only rocks and stones where once buildings and houses stood.
 No single building was still intact.
-The church collapsed when it was full of people (it was a Sunday when the earthquake hit) and many faithful were killed.
+The church collapsed when it was full of people (it was a Sunday when the earthquake hit), and many faithful were killed.
 Only the water tank still stood exactly on the top of the hill where once the town was, incongruous, overlooking a landscape of rubble and death.

-Frankly speaking, I didn’t have many chances to be helpful with my language skills.
+I didn’t have many chances to be helpful with my language skills.
 My knowledge of German was useful in talking with Mr Stählin, his daughter and the German soldiers who came to rescue with trucks, field hospitals, doctors and helicopters.
-But my presence on the field was important because Mr Stählin needed somebody to help him place his microphone in the right spots, and this means under the debris of a collapsed building, between the stones that filled up a cellar and things like that.
+But my presence on the field was important because Mr Stählin needed somebody to help him place his microphone in the right spots, and this meant under the debris of a collapsed building, between the stones that filled up a cellar and things like that.
 That was my duty.
 But I also aimed to shoot photographs.